The Spin Stops Here!

 The results of an analysis are only as good as the estimates on which they are based.

-So, the Info-Gap rhetoric would have us believe that an analysis conducted in the immediate neighborhood of a wild guess can generate results that are ... meaningful worthwhile/ useful / reliable etc.!!!
+Because, the Info-Gap rhetoric would have us believe that an analysis conducted in the immediate neighborhood of a wild guess can generate results that are ... meaningful, worthwhile, useful, reliable etc.!!!

-And most astounding of all is the fact that although Info-Gap decision theory claims to seek decisions that are robust against severe uncertainty, not a single reference is made in the official Info-Gap literature to the immediately relevant and thriving field of Robust Optimization.
+Also note that although Info-Gap decision theory is claimed to seek decisions that are robust against severe uncertainty, not a single reference is made in the Info-Gap literature to the immediately relevant thriving field of Robust Optimization.

 This of course is incomprehensible and inexcusable!